Shaflo/P2P-Client/README.md

 2.2 Bin ich nicht der Knoten
 → Nachricht an alle meine Nachbarn, außer SuchendenListe

-IDs:- von 1 – 25

 ## Leader Election (Bully Algorithm)

+2 ways of starting leader election:
+- we want (manually)
+- we get Tag 9 message and answer with Tag 5

-1. Unser Peer fragt nacheinander alle höheren IDs mit Tag 9 an.
+1. The Peer asks all higher IDs with Tag 9
-2. Sobald ein Peer mit Tag 5 antwortet, ist die Suche beendet (unser Peer wird kein Leader).
-3. Sobald ein Peer keine Antwort von höheren IDs bekommt wird er der Leader und muss alle Peers informieren.
-Dazu Peer IDs 1-25 IP+Port suchen und Tag 10 senden.

-Ablauf Leader Election:
-- Peer fragt nacheinander alle Peers an, die eine höhere ID haben, bis einer antwortet* schickt Tag 9 und lässt die Verbindung offen
-- angefragter Peer antwortet an Peer mit Tag 5 und sendet Anfrage an alle Peers mit höherer ID, bei Antwort durch Peer mit höherer ID → fragender Peer wird nicht Leader
-- wenn keine Antwort von höherer ID oder höhere existiert nicht, Nachricht “I am leader”an alle
+2. If a higher ID answer with Tag 5, this peer will take the leader election. we are finish
+3. We are leader, when we cannot find a peer with higher ID.
+We send Tag10 (IAmLeaderMessage) to all Peers

-## Other
+## Dictionary
 SourceID: ID des suchenden Knoten
 DestinationID: ID des zu suchenden Knoten
 SearchID: eindeutige ID der jeweiligen Suche